Wonders of Life

 The Wonders of Life pavilion was an attraction at Epcot at Walt Disney World in Lake Buena Vista, Florida.
 Located inside a golden colored dome between Mission: SPACE (formerly Horizons) and Guardians of the Galaxy: Cosmic Rewind (formerly Universe of Energy), it was devoted to health care, focusing on the human body, physical fitness, medicine and nutrition.
 Attractions included Body Wars and Cranium Command.
 It opened on October 19, 1989, and closed on January 1, 2007.
-From 2007 to 2018, the Pavilion acted as EPCOT's Festival Center, before becoming a construction site in March 2019 in preparation for the Play!
-Pavilion to replace it; however, the project was scrapped a few years later in late 2022.
+From 2007 to 2018, the Pavilion acted as EPCOT's Festival Center.
 The original attractions within the building have been closed and partially removed.

 In February 2019, it was announced that a new Play!
-Pavilion would be built in the domed show building formerly occupied by Wonders of Life, and was originally scheduled to open in time for Walt Disney World's 50th anniversary in 2021, but due to the park's temporary closure during the COVID-19 pandemic, the pavilion's opening date was delayed indefinitely, and the project was eventually cancelled.
+Pavilion would be built in the domed show building formerly occupied by Wonders of Life.
+It was originally scheduled to open in time for Walt Disney World's 50th anniversary in 2021, but due to the COVID-19 pandemic, the pavilion's opening date was delayed indefinitely.
+In early 2023, mention of the upcoming Play!
+Pavilion was removed from park maps.